fxlv/docs/strace.md

 Another useful argument is `-s`to override the default string size that is shown.
 Strace will only show first 32 bytes by default, sometimes you want to see more and that's when `-s`can be useful.

+If you're only after library calls, then you can use `ltrace` for that.